Brain Aneurysms and AVMs

 Few warning signs precede an aneurysm or AVM until bleeding occurs.
 Aneurysm symptoms after a rupture may include sudden and severe headache, vision or speech impairment, loss of consciousness, seizures, weakness on one side, numbness or tingling, and nausea and vomiting.

-In addition to physical and neurological examinations, patients can have a scan of the brain to help locate the bleeding or a lumbar puncture to see how much blood has mixed with the cerebrospinal fluid.
+In addition to physical and neurological examinations, neurosurgeons may request a scan of the brain to help locate the bleeding or a lumbar puncture to see how much blood has mixed with the cerebrospinal fluid.

 An angiogram can pinpoint the aneurysm or AVM.
 A magnetic resonance image scan or MRI can be used to locate an aneurysm or AVM that has not yet bled.